scholarslab/NeatlineTime/README.md

       description in its information bubble.
 The default is DC:Description.
     * Item Date: The field you would like to use for item dates on the timeline.
 The default is DC:Date.
+    * Render Year: Date entered as a single number, like "1066", can be skipped, plotted as a single event or marked as a full year.
+    * Center Date: The date that is displayed by the viewer when loaded.
+It can be any date with the format (YYYY-MM-DD).
+An empty string means now, a "0000-00-00" the earliest date and "9999-99-99" the latest date.

+All these parameters can be customized for each timeline.

 Usage